SocialCounterfactuals: Probing and Mitigating Intersectional Social Biases in Vision-Language Models with Counterfactual Examples: Conclusion

-\textbf{Ethical Considerations.} With the findings we present in this paper, we aim to increase the understanding of bias in VLMs and probe mitigation strategies.
+With the findings we present in this paper, we aim to increase the understanding of bias in VLMs and probe mitigation strategies.
 We acknowledge that our work does not encompass all possible social attributes and that our selected categories for gender, race, physical characteristics, and occupations may harbor stereotypes that cannot be assumed to represent their entire groups.
-Similar to \citet{hall2023visogender}, we recognize that we may miss intersectional characteristics that constitute a well-accepted image of a person in a specific occupation or belonging to a race.
 Our aim is that the techniques presented in this work can help reduce various social disparities in VLMs and can be further extended to include more genders, races, occupations and other social characteristics.
 Continuing these efforts will increase confidence in the ability of VLMs to exhibit fairness with respect to differing social attributes.
-We understand that the use of a bias reduction strategy without deep understanding of various nuances does not guarantee a foolproof solution in bias elimination, and still may result in VLMs that cause harm and stigmatize certain subsets of individuals.
-Therefore, debiasing efforts should be further developed prior to wide-spread adoption in sensitive applications.
+See Section~\ref{sec:additional-limitations} for additional discussion.

 {

 }

 \maketitlesupplementary